julialoseva/Networker/README.md

 # Networker

-Mobile app for retrieving information about the current IP address.
+Mobile app that allows to retrieve information about the current IP address.